-1. Anti-fungal Properties: Though Kojic Acid is derived from fungi, it can be useful in fighting fungal infections like candidas, ring worm or athletes foot.
+1. Anti-fungal Properties: Though Kojic Acid is derived from fungi, it may be useful in fighting fungal infections like candidiasis, ringworm, or athletes foot.

 2. Mighty Melasma and Dark Spot Fighter: Melasma is a common skin problem causing dark patches usually on the face.
-Kojic Acid can be helpful in decreasing melanoma in the skin and fading dark spots, sun damage or any other form of hyperpigmentation.
+Kojic Acid can be helpful in improving the look of your skin due to melasma, sun damage, or other forms of hyperpigmentation."

 3. Scar Therapy: Kojic acid may also reduce the pigmentation of scars.
 Although the acid does not improve the texture of scar tissue, it may reduce dark coloration associated with certain types of scars, making it less noticeable.

-4. Anti-Aging: Because Kojic Acid may lighten the skin and improve the appearance of age spots and sun damage, it’s a good ingredient to preserve your timeless look from discoloration.
+4. Anti-Aging: Because Kojic Acid may lighten the skin and improve the appearance of age spots and sun damage, it’s a good ingredient to reduce the appearance of uneven skin tone.

-Though some skin-types can be sensitive to Kojic acid, the benefits seems to be a powerful contributor to correcting bothersome discoloration issues and fighting bacteria and fungal infections.
+Though some skin-types can be sensitive to Kojic acid, the benefits seem to be a powerful contributor to correcting bothersome discoloration issues and fighting bacteria and fungal infections.

 You may also be interested in: Top 5 Benefits of Retinol and Why You Should Use It